vczh-websites/vczh/Espresso-DialingIn/README.md

 bitter will become obvious,
 adjust to emphasizing acidity.

+### Light roasted bean

+Always starts with 6~1bar/94C and find the finest grind setting, and then perform adjustment.

 ### Strong without Bitterness

 To emphasize flavor and increase thickness, try fine grind / low pressure / medium temperature / 1:1.5 yield.